The Two RV Gypsies: Full-Time RVers

 Karen Duquette at the rock staircase the rock staircase that starts the upper trail

-The upper Rockgarden Trail offered a rustic and primitive experience.
+Below: The upper Rockgarden Trail offered a rustic and primitive experience.
 It is a single file trail with rock staircases, stepping stones, slippery and steep sections and sharp cliff faces.
 It is recommend that hikers wear footwear appropriate for backcountry-style hiking, and that hikers keep children under their strict control.
 The Rockgarden trail is not recommended for pets.
-Below, a bit of the glacier can be seen behind Karen, although the glacier is actually a bit washed out in the photo.
+Below, a bit of the glacier can be seen behind Karen Duquette, although the glacier is actually a bit washed out in the photo.

 Karen Duquette Karen Duquette on the Rock Garden trail